shwetapoojaryr/Employee-Performance---Retention-Analysis-Python-PowerBI/README.md

 Methods

-key insights

-dashboards/model/output
+Key Insights

+Dashboards/model/output

-how to run this project
+How to Run this Project

-results and conclusion
+Results and Conclusion

-future work

 author & contact